‘A Man Without a Gun Is Not a Citizen’

 Since 1954

-David R. Brockman, Ph.D., a religious studies scholar and Christian theologian, is a nonresident scholar in the Religion and Public Policy Program at Rice University's Baker Institute.
-He also teaches at Brite Divinity School, Southern Methodist University and Texas Christian University.
-He is the author of Dialectical Democracy through Christian Thought: Individualism, Relationalism, and American Politics.
+David R. Brockman, Ph.D., is an author, Christian theologian, and nonresident scholar in the Religion and Public Policy Program at Rice University’s Baker Institute and teaches at Texas Christian University.

 Although Jeffrey Toobin’s reputation has recently been tarnished by scandal, in Homegrown he has produced the definitive book on Timothy McVeigh’s continuing legacy.